-We will be investigating how, why and by whom puppies were purchased during the COVID pandemic in the UK and compare this with puppies purchased in 2019.
+We are investigating how, why and by whom puppies were purchased during the COVID pandemic in the UK and compare this with puppies purchased in 2019.

-We are conducting an online survey with eligible dog owners (eligibility details below).
-The survey will remain open until 31 December 2020.
+We conducted an online survey with eligible dog owners (eligibility details below).
+The survey was open until 31 December 2020.

 Dr Rowena Packer, Lecturer in Companion Animal Behaviour and Welfare Science, alongside Dr Dan O’Neill, RVC Senior Lecturer in Companion Animal Epidemiology supported by a team of experienced RVC researchers.
 The study is generously funded by the Animal Welfare Foundation.

-Who is eligible to participate in this study?
+Who was eligible to participate in this study?

-We would like to hear from dog owners who meet ALL of the following four criteria:
+Dog owners who met ALL of the following four criteria:

 - Resident in the United Kingdom.

-- Brought a puppy of any breed or crossbreed home aged under 16 weeks during 2019 or 2020.
+- Bought a puppy of any breed or crossbreed home aged under 16 weeks during 2019 or 2020.

 - Purchased your puppy from a private seller (i.e. you did not breed them yourself, you paid for the puppy AND you did not obtain them from a formal rescue organisation, as we are interested in the process of buying a puppy).